 Just as with sexuality education, we must acknowledge that although abstinence would be ideal, it may not be realistic.
 This necessitates a fallback plan that goes beyond zero tolerance and stresses safety first.
 I’m grateful that my own kids made it out of the teen years as healthy, whole young adults.
 And I hope that parents and educators will be open to innovative strategies, such as those featured in the Safety First Project of the Drug Policy Alliance.
 They challenge the failed status quo.

 Reference for National DARE Day

-Posted with minor edits by permission of Dr. Marsha Rosenbaum, director of the Safety First Project at the Drug Policy Alliance.
+Posted with minor edits by permission of Dr. Marsha Rosenbaum.
+She is director of the Safety First Project at the Drug Policy Alliance.
 Dr. Rosenbaum is a National Institute on Drug Abuse scholar and parent of four children.